-- 10. INVESTMENT EARNINGS, CONSISTING OF INVESTMENT INCOME AND REALIZED PLUS UNREALIZED CAPITAL GAINS, FROM LOSS, LOSS EXPENSE AND UNEARNED PREMIUM RESERVES - (a) See attached Exhibit (10)(a) and the prefiled testimony of R. Curry and D. Appel. - (b) Not applicable to Mobilehomes insurance. - (c) Not applicable to Mobilehomes insurance.
+- 10. INVESTMENT EARNINGS, CONSISTING OF INVESTMENT INCOME AND REALIZED PLUS UNREALIZED CAPITAL GAINS, FROM LOSS, LOSS EXPENSE AND UNEARNED PREMIUM RESERVES - (a) See attached Exhibit (10)(a) and the prefiled testimony of R. Curry and D. Appel.
+This information is available for five calendar years. - (b) Not applicable to Mobilehomes insurance. - (c) Not applicable to Mobilehomes insurance.